Fentanyl Abuse Statistics

 Recovery Position

-After calling 911, place any unconscious person in the recovery position while you wait for help to arrive.
+After calling 911, provide rescue breaths if possible, and place any unconscious person in the recovery position while you wait for help to arrive.
 This allows any bodily fluids to drain out of the mouth and nose, reducing the risk of aspiration and asphyxiation.

 1. Place the person on their side.